-Audit Committee 23 The Board of Directors should set up an Audit Committee.
-The Committee should consist of non-executive and independent members of the Board of Directors.
-The majority of the members, including the Chairman, should be experienced in financial and accounting matters.
+The Board of Directors should set up an Audit Committee.

+- The Committee should consist of non-executive and independent members of the Board of Directors. - The majority of the members, including the Chairman, should be experienced in financial and accounting matters.
 In complex situations, at least one member should be a financial expert (e.g. current or former CEO, CFO or financial auditor).

 The Audit Committee should form its own opinion of the quality of the internal and external audit, the internal control system and the annual financial statements.

-The Audit Committee should form an impression of the effectiveness of the external audit (the audit body), the internal audit, and their collaboration.
-The Audit Committee should also assess the effectiveness of the internal control system, including risk management, and should form an impression of the state of compliance within the company.
-The Audit Committee should critically review the single-entity and consolidated financial accounts as well as the interim financial statements intended for publication.
-It should discuss the latter with the Chief Financial Officer and the head of the internal audit.
-The Audit Committee should decide whether the single-entity and consolidated financial accounts can be recommended to the Board of Directors for presentation to the General Shareholders' Meeting.
-The Audit Committee should assess the performance and the fees charged by the external auditors and ascertain their independence.
+- The Audit Committee should form an impression of the effectiveness of the external audit (the audit body), the internal audit, and their collaboration. - The Audit Committee should also assess the effectiveness of the internal control system, including risk management, and should form an impression of the state of compliance within the company. - The Audit Committee should critically review the single-entity and consolidated financial accounts as well as the interim financial statements intended for publication.
+It should discuss the latter with the Chief Financial Officer and the head of the internal audit, and separately, should the occasion warrant, with the head of the external audit. - The Audit Committee should decide whether the single-entity and consolidated financial accounts can be recommended to the Board of Directors for presentation to the General Shareholders' Meeting. - The Audit Committee should assess the performance and the fees charged by the external auditors and ascertain their independence.
 It should examine the compatibility of the auditing responsibilities with any consulting mandates.
-Compensation Committee 25 The Board of Directors should put forward non-executive and inde- pendent members at the General Shareholders' Meeting for election to the Compensation Committee.
-The Compensation Committee has a key role to play in implementing the stipulations of the law and the Articles of Association, and the General Shareholders' Meeting, which demands expertise and commitment in the interests of the company.
-The Chairman of the Board and the President of the Executive Board may attend the meetings, except when their own remuneration is concerned.
-In all other respects, Appendix 1 shall apply.
-Nomination Committee The Board of Directors should set up a Nomination Committee.
-The Nomination Committee should consist predominantly of non-executive and independent members of the Board of Directors.
-The Nomination Committee should lay down the principles for the selection of candidates for election or re-election to the Board of Directors and prepare the selection of candidates in accordance with these criteria.
-The Nomination Committee may also be assigned responsibilities in connection with the selection and assessment of candidates for top management.